mrazomej/phd/src/chapter_02/section_05_results.md

 $\ref{eq:effective_Hill}$, respectively.
 We find that the predictions made with the single strain fit closely match those made for each of the strains with O1 and O2 operators, but the predictions for the O3 operator are markedly off.
-Chapter 4 shows that the large, asymmetric error bars for the O3 $R=22$ strain arise from its nearly flat response, where the lack of dynamic range makes it impossible to determine the value of the inducer dissociation constants $K_A$ and $K_I$, as can be seen in the uncertainty of both the $[EC_{50}]$ and effective Hill coefficient.
-Discrepancies between theory and data for O3 are improved but not fully resolved by performing a global fit or fitting the MWC model individually to each curve (see Chapter 4).
+[Sec.
+4.10](#sec:ch4_sec11) shows that the large, asymmetric error bars for the O3 $R=22$ strain arise from its nearly flat response, where the lack of dynamic range makes it impossible to determine the value of the inducer dissociation constants $K_A$ and $K_I$, as can be seen in the uncertainty of both the
+$[EC_{50}]$ and effective Hill coefficient.
+Discrepancies between theory and data for O3 are improved but not fully resolved by performing a global fit or fitting the MWC model individually to each curve (see [Sec.
+4.8](#sec:ch4_sec09)).
 It remains an open question on how to account for discrepancies in O3, particularly regarding the significant mismatch between the predicted and fitted effective Hill coefficients.

 ### Data Collapse of Induction Profiles